marcolago/flowtime.js/README.md

 If the History APIs were not available the framework degrades well using the hashchange event.

 **Transitions**.
-Flowtime.js animate the page transition using **native CSS3 transitions**.
-Where transitions were not available (IE9) the page change is immediate but works.
+Flowtime.js animates the page transition using **native CSS3 transitions**.
+Where transitions were not available (IE9) the page change is immediate but works as expected.

 **Parallax Support**
-Integrated native parallax support based on CSS3 transformations and configurable by data- attributes.
+Integrated native parallax support based on CSS3 transformations and configurable by adding `data-` attributes.

 **Browser Support**
 Flowtime.js is tested and works on **every modern desktop browser and IE9 and above**.
-Where the basic support is not available the framework degrades to a native scrolling with anchor links but the full page fluid layouts remains intact.
+Where the basic support is not available the framework degrades to the native scrolling with anchor links, but the full page fluid layouts remains intact.

 ## How to Build the Markup

-Markup for Flowtime.js is really simple and easy to learn.
+The markup of Flowtime.js is really simple and easy to learn.
-All you have to do is wrap some divs in a parent `<div class="flowtime">`, then, marking up the section with `class="ft-section"` and the single page with `class="ft-page"`.
+All you have to do is wrap some elements in a `<div class="flowtime"> parent.
+Then create the sections applying `class="ft-section"` and the single pages applying `class="ft-page"`.
 To better understand the markup take a look at this snippet:

 ```html